Totentanz (Liszt): Stylistic innovations

 Since it is based on Gregorian material, Liszt's Totentanz contains Medieval sounding passages with canonic counterpoint, but by far the most innovative aspect of the scoring is the shockingly modernistic, even percussive, nature of the piano part.
 The opening comes surprisingly close to the introduction in Bartók's Sonata for Two Pianos and Percussion, a work composed almost a hundred years later.
 This may be no coincidence since Bartók frequently performed Liszt's Totentanz.
 Other modernistic features are the toccata like sections where the pianist's repeated notes beat with diabolic intensity and special sound effects in the orchestra—for example, the col legno in the strings sound like shuddering or clanking bones.
 Richard Pohl (an early biographer) notes, "Every variation discloses some new character—the earnest man, the flighty youth, the scornful doubter, the prayerful monk, the daring soldier, the tender maiden, the playful child."

 Extant versions

 Like most Liszt pieces, a number of versions exist.
 Next to Liszt's first version of the Totentanz a second De Profundis version was prepared from Liszt's manuscript sources by Ferruccio Busoni (1919).
 The standard version is the final and third version of the piece (1859).
 Liszt also wrote versions for two pianos (S.652) and solo piano (S.525).
 Edited by Emil von Sauer, the original edition for two pianos, however, merely incorporated the solo part of Liszt's rendering for piano and orchestra, with a transcription of the orchestral accompaniment in the second piano.
 Dr. Andrey Kasparov has since re-imagined this setting as a work for piano duo.
 It shows to great effect the breadth of the Totentanz, when distributed evenly between two performers.

+Stephen Tharp has transcribed the work for solo organ.